wojtekmach/req_s3/README.md

 ### Pre-signing

-ReqS3 can be also used to presign URLs:
+ReqS3 can be used to presign URLs:

 ```elixir
 options = [